You’ve likely heard all the reasons why Instagram is a great tool for small businesses. Maybe you’ve even signed up for Instagram for personal use.

 A key component of building an audience on Instagram is engaging with the people who follow you.
 When someone likes or comments on your photo, you will receive a notification.

 You can respond within the comments of a photo by including the “@” symbol, followed by their username.

 You will also receive notifications when someone tags you in a photo.
 You can view all of the photos you’ve been tagged in, on your Instagram profile.

-Editor’s Note: This post was originally published in March 2014 and has been updated for relevancy and accuracy.
+Editor’s Note: This post has been updated for relevancy and accuracy.